Chromatic splitting for the $K(2)$-local sphere at $p=2$: Introduction

 In this paper, we give an analysis of the Chromatic Splitting Conjecture of Hopkins at $p=2$ and $n=2$.
 At first glance, this is a chromatic assembly question, but as we proceed here we need extensive information from height 2 calculations.
 Thus, the questions of single-height calculations and chromatic assembly remain closely related.

 The Chromatic Splitting Conjecture predicts a splitting of $L_1L_{K(2)}S^0$.
 We do get a splitting, and it contains the expected summands, but it contains other summands as well.
 That there has to be more was already proved in \cite{Paper5}, which in turn builds on the papers \cite{Paper1} and \cite{Paper2}, all by the first author.
-There are hints at extra summands in the work of Shimomura and Wang \cite{MR1935487} as well.
+There are hints at extra summands in the work of Shimomura and Wang \cite{MR1702307, MR1935487} as well.
+This is discussed in \Cref{rem:shimwang}.

 Fix a prime $p$ and let $K(n)$ be the $n$th Morava $K$-theory spectrum; by convention, $K(0)=H\QQ$, the rational homology spectrum.
 Let $L_n$ be localization with respect to the homology theory represented by $K(0) \vee K(1) \vee \cdots \vee K(n)$.
 This is the same as localization with respect to the Johnson-Wilson theory $E(n)$.
-Then for all spectra $X$ there is a natural map $L_nX \to L_{n-1}X$.
+Then for all spectra $X$ there is a natural localization map $L_nX \to L_{n-1}X \simeq L_{n-1}L_nX$.
 The Hopkins-Ravenel Chromatic Convergence Theorem of \S 8.6 of \cite{RavNil} then says that if $X$ is a finite CW spectrum the induced map

 is localization at the homology theory $H_\ast(-,\ZZ_{(p)})$.